 Phoenix city parks and street landscapes are home to a veritable forest in the city that adds millions of dollars worth of benefits to quality of life by improving air quality, storm water management, energy savings, shade and aesthetics.*

-The city recently finished a complete inventory of the more than 92,000 trees, palms and tall cactuses in its parks and streets.
-Citizens can use this interactive tree inventory website to view the location and type of each tree located within city limits.
+The city recently finished a complete inventory of the more than 90,000 trees, palms and tall cactuses in its parks and along its streets.
+Citizens can use this interactive tree inventory website to view the location and type of each tree within city limits.
 The website captures the full economic value of our vast public urban forest.

-View Phoenix's tree gallery to learn more about the city's common trees
+View Phoenix's tree gallery to learn more about common trees found around the city

 Learn about Phoenix's Tree & Shade Master Plan (PDF)

 Watch Tree Pruning Tips Video Featuring City Arborist Richard Adkins (YouTube)

 Don't Top Trees (PDF in English and Spanish)

 How to Prune Young Shade Trees (PDF in English and Spanish)